Best Steps To Grow Eucalyptus In Containers

 - Create a tiny pot by combining perlite with 3 parts of composted tree bark.
-According to the label's recommendations for the pot's size, add slow-release fertilizer.
+Add slow-release fertilizer according to the label's recommendations for the pot's size.
 Rehydrate the growth medium.

 - Cut a stem about 5 inches long with four to eight leaves using sterile pruning shears.
 Trim a leaf node slightly above it.